camichael/hi-world/README.md

-# high-world
+# hi-world
-Just Another Repository
+not Just Another Repository, anymore...

-I have made the world a High
+...I have made a change to hi-world and committed it.